 0. Clean out old versions of the plugin, if applicable.

 1. Download a zip file from a plugin source

-After unzipping, you should end up with a folder whose name ends in “.lrplugin” or“.lrdevplugin”.
-On a Mac, a “.lrplugin” folder actually appears as a “module” package.
+Some browsers unzip the download automatically for you, and with others you unzip it yourself.
+In either case, you should end up with a folder whose name ends in “.lrplugin” or“.lrdevplugin”.
+(On a Mac, a “.lrplugin” folder actually appears as a “module” package.)

 You don't normally ever need to be concerned with the contents of a plugin folder, but if you need to confirm that the folder actually contains a plugin in the first place, check for an “Info.lua” file.
 (On Macs, you may need to “Show Package Contents” in Finder to view the files inside.)
 I mention this because some programs that produce zip files create a “....lrplugin” folder into which they drop the actual plugin “.lrplugin” folder, which can cause confusion.

 2. Move the plugin folder to wherever you'd like to store your plugins

 Lightroom allows you to keep the plugins wherever you like — you just have to tell it where you place each one — so it's up to you to pick a spot to save them.
 Perhaps a “Lightroom Plugins” folder in your “Documents”?